Charles County Pavers

 Cosmetic but not strictly necessary:

-• Sealing pavers every 3-5 years (improves color and stain resistance; doesn’t significantly extend structural life)
+• Sealing pavers every few years (improves color and stain resistance; doesn’t significantly extend structural life)

 • Power washing (keeps the patio looking new)